 Other pages you may like :

-The Roman Fort at High Rochester was for two centuries the northernmost fort of the Roman Empire and is one of the best preserved archaeological sites within Northumberland National Park.
-The complete walled circuit is accessible, including west gate and interval tower.
-It sits within a landscape of Temporary Camps, the remarkable Petty Knowes Roman cemetery and the major route of Dere Street.
-It also commands a high point in the valley and existed within a wider landscape of “native” Romano-British settlements and farmsteads.
-The Fort may have been sited on a previous Iron Age settlement.
+It sits within a landscape of temporary marching camps, the remarkable Petty Knowes Roman cemetery and the major roman road of Dere Street.
+It commands a high point in the valley and existed within a wider landscape of “native” Romano-British settlements and farmsteads.
+There is evidence that the fort is sited on an earlier Iron Age settlement.

-The principal aim of this project will be to conserve the structure of the Fort by removing risks to the fabric, and by improving the visual amenity of the monument.
-The Roman fort walls will be saved from further deterioration and collapse.
-In particular the project will address:
+The principal aim of this project was to conserve the structure of the fort by removing risks to the fabric, and by improving the visual amenity of the monument.